ignon/koodimatskut/teacher/opettajalle/index.md

 Jos haluatte ottaa varman päälle, käyttäkää nettiselaimia ainoastaan Incognito-tilassa (tällöin esim.
 Google Analytics ei pysty säilömään evästeitä selaimen pitkäkestoiseen muistiin).

-## In English
-Koodimatskut.fi is a carefully curated and arranged list of high-quality coding learning materials for primary schools (in Finnish).
-The materials have been selected so that they conform to Finnish coding education standards and are either localized to Finnish or require only basic English proficiency.

-The games listed on this website are the property of their respective owners and provided with the name of their creator.

-## Graphics
-The screenshots or pictures used for each game are for non-profit, educational, and informational purposes only.
-If you are the owner of a game mentioned here and wish to have it removed, contact me at arttu.b.makinen (át) gmail.com and I'll remove it as soon as possible.
-This website does not claim any ownership or affiliation with the games listed in here.

-The snowflake background (only used in winter) has been designed by [Pastel.grafisk on Freepik](http://www.freepik.com) .

-The sky background (only used on summer) has been designed by [rawpixel.com on Freepik](https://www.freepik.com/free-vector/sky-background-pastel-paper-cut-design-vector_18938534.htm)

 <!--
 ## OPS